In your very hand

 And it is my choice, which of these seeds I will plant.

-I have decided to start writing a new book.
+I have started writing a new book.
 It will be a book about raw spirituality for the modern world that we live in today.
 Now more than ever, spiritual practice is a practice of raw, unfiltered authenticity.
 We are finding our way back to our true selves instead of trying to become someone else, like the image of the spiritually enlightened person we have in our heads.
-I am writing this book for the disillusioned majority.
-People who would be served by spirituality, but who are quite frankly, tired of all the bullshit that has become associated with spirituality.
-I am stressed about trying to find the time to write this book.
-I’m maxed out already and soon, we will be offering weekly or bi-weekly pod casts as well!
-Stress is a major issue in my life right now.
-Looking at the world today, I know I am not alone in this!

 Sometimes it can seem as if there’s nothing you can do about your stress level.
 When you are operating from your logical brain, the brain says things like… “The bills aren’t going to stop coming, there will never be more hours in the day for all of the errands I need to run, and my career and family responsibilities must be done or calamity will strike”.
 Most of us become so acclimated to stress in our daily lives, that stress becomes our second nature and we lose touch with what it is that causes stress.
 The answer is, what causes stress are the thoughts that we are thinking.
 When we experience stress it is because our thoughts are aligned with a potential consequence (in other words the absence of what we want to have happen) instead of the outcome that we desire.
 We are operating out of fear.
 It is easier to understand this difference when thinking about the example of two athletes.
 One athlete enjoys their sport and is confident in their own self worth.
 Therefore when this athlete steps up to the starting line, their thoughts are aligned with winning and the fun of the race.
 The emotions flooding this athlete’s system are ones of anticipation and excitement and enjoyment of their sport.
 But when the other athlete who may be struggling with self worth and lacking confidence steps up to the starting line, their thoughts are not aligned with “winning”, instead their thoughts are aligned with “not losing”.
 The possibility of losing and the consequences of such an outcome cause the emotions flooding this athlete’s system to be those of stress and anxiety and because of this they do not enjoy their sport like they normally would without the presence of stress.